Skip to content

 Kinds

 Other kinds of cells are collectively called exotic (or special) cells.
 They sometimes appear in actual representations of blocks and other data structures on TON Blockchain.
-Their memory layouts and purposes significantly differ from ordinary cells.
+Their memory layouts and purposes differ significantly from ordinary cells.

 Kinds (or subtypes) of all cells are encoded by an integer between 1-1 and 255255.
 Ordinary cells are encoded by 1-1, while exotic ones can be encoded by any other integer in that range.
 The subtype of an exotic cell is stored in the first 88 bits of its data, which means valid exotic cells always have at least 88 data bits.